puncleV/chat-server/README.md

 1. sudo dockebuild -t chat/server .
 2. sudo docker run --link mongo:mongo -it --rm --name server chat/server
 3. Now you can use chat-front from https://bitbucket.org/punkkk/chat-front

+Or you simply can use `yarn install && yarn run dev`